-This page is a discussion of ideas for a possible, perhaps useful, bit of software, which is not yet complete but under development.
-If you have comments, or suggestions why it's a good or bad idea, please send them in by email.
+This page is a discussion of ideas for an encrypted, peer-to-peer messaging system which is not yet complete but under development.
+If you have comments or suggestions, please send them in by email or using github.

 The aim is to provide a way for people to communicate with each other in ways similar to email, blogging, microblogging, tweeting, photo-sharing and social networking.
-The difference between Murmeli and the existing networks is that Murmeli is inherently secure, using fully encrypted friend-to-friend communications directly rather than sharing everything with a corporation, its partners, advertisers, spammers and snoopers.
+The difference between Murmeli and the existing networks is that Murmeli aims to be completely spam-free, advert-free and surveillance-immune, using fully encrypted friend-to-friend communications directly rather than sharing everything with a corporation, its partners, advertisers, spammers and snoopers.

 The working title for this was for a while "Murmur", conveying the idea that I can "murmur" something to you so that only you can understand it, and nobody else can.
 But it turns out there are already not one but two communication tools under that name, so the current working title is "Murmeli".
 This is the Swiss German name, and the Finnish name, for an alpine marmot, known in German as a "Murmeltier".